renettarenula/anchorific.js/README.md

 ### CSS

-The anchored navigation can be styled easily.
+The nested navigation can be styled easily.
 Below are the selectors you can use in order to style the generated navigation.

 ``` css
 .anchorific {}